 ‘By turns a pitchy cloud she rolls on high, by turns hot embers from her entrails fly, and flakes of mounting flames, that lick the sky.
 Oft from her bowels massy rocks are thrown, and shivered by the force come piece-meal down.
 Oft liquid lakes of burning sulphur flow, fed from the fiery springs that boil below" – Virgil, The Aeneid, circa 20BC, trans.
 John Dryden (1697)

 he best view in Sicily is a steep, sticky, cacti-lined climb, one hour if you’re fit, and not hungover from all the Limoncello the night before, from an ancient stone archway at Porta Messina, the portal into Taormina, the island's prettiest town, that curls and twirls passed 17th-century chapels, iron-age cave-tombs, abandoned 1990s ice-cream parlours and groups of thick-calved Americans dressed for Augusta.
 The hike climaxes in castellated Castelmola, a tiny medieval village perched atop a precipitous Acropolis-like outcrop of rock.
-It’s here you’ll find Bar Turrisi – a higgledy-piggledy café-cum-bar devoted, religiously, to jumbo-sized representations of the male member.
+It’s here you’ll find Bar Turrisi – a higgledy-piggledy café-cum-bar religiously devoted to jumbo-sized representations of the male member.

 Like stars in the night’s sky, the more you look the more you see.
 From phallic figurines to priapic bronze statues to full-on, lob-on-shaped beer pumps, Bar Turrisi is a five-storey temple to the tallywacker.
 They’re carved into candles and table lamps and door handles and armchairs and fountains and bar stools and balustrades and staircases and sinks and taps and anything else that can be manscaped into something that resembles a membrum virile.
 Even inconspicuous-looking floor tiles are arranged in such a way as to reveal, from certain angles, representations of, well, you know what.
 The bar’s got serious wood.